tektronix/curvequery/CONTRIBUTING.md

-A VISA connection to the instrument must be created by the Feature() method to communicate with the instrument. the connection must also we closed by the feature code.
+A VISA connection to the instrument must be created by the Feature() method to communicate with the instrument. the connection must also be closed by the feature code.
 Typically, the __with__ statement is used to do this, and it looks like the following:

     with self.resource_manager.open_resource(self.resource_name) as inst: